EdgeVerve/oe-master-job-executor/README.md

 ## Implementation
 This module provides the infrastructure for catering to the above need.
 It is implemented as an **app-list** module for **oe-Cloud** based applications.
-It provides the ability to automatically elect one app-instance from among the cluster-instances and run a specified function once in the elected app-instance, which we call the <FUNCTION_>MASTER, for e.g., JOB_SCHEDULER_MASTER.
+It provides the ability to automatically elect one app-instance from among the cluster-instances and run a specified function once in the elected app-instance, which we call the <FUNCTION_>MASTER instance, for e.g., JOB_SCHEDULER_MASTER instance.
 If the master for a function goes down, a new master is elected for that function and the function is run again.

 To achieve the aforementioned functionality, a database query/update-based locking is used, along with updates of a lock *heartbeat* timestamp at regular intervals by the master app-instance.
 All app-instances keep checking for missed master-heartbeats and are ready to take over